-- 1. Judge one (1) Small Standard, Standard or Specialty Flower Show, or serve on an Evaluation panel of an NGC Flower Show, serve on a Flower Show School or Symposium Master panel, (The passing grade Point Score form must be signed by the Instructor.), serve as a Flower Show Symposium Chairman or as Flower Show School Chairman for two (2) courses prior to each refresher taken. - 2.
-Earn at least two (2) exhibiting credits, including at least one (1) ribbon in Design, Botanical Arts Design or Artistic Crafts and one (1) ribbon in either Horticulture or Botanical Arts Horticulture in a Small Standard, Standard or Specialty Flower Show, for each year or part of a year, between each refresher taken.
+- 1. Judge one (1) Small Standard, Standard or Specialty Flower Show, or serve on an evaluation panel of an NGC Flower Show, or serve on a Flower Show School or Symposium Master panel (The passing grade Point Scoring Form must be signed by the Instructor), or serve as a Flower Show Symposium chairman, or as Flower Show School chairman for two (2) courses prior to each refresher taken. - 2.
+Earn at least two (2) exhibiting credits, including at least one (1) ribbon in Design or Botanical Arts Design, or Artistic Crafts and one in Horticulture or Botanical Arts Horticulture in a Small Standard, Standard or Specialty Flower Show for each year or part of a year between refreshers.
 An Alternate Exhibiting Credit may be earned for a judged/critiqued Horticulture or Design exhibit for practice or written point scoring exam in an NGC Flower Show School or Symposium. - 3.
-Take and pass all written point scoring exams at a Symposium with a minimum score of 70 and signed by Instructor. - 4.
+Take and pass all written point scoring exams at the Symposium with a minimum score of 70. - 4.
 Attend two (2) refreshers at least four (4) months apart but no more than three (3) years apart from each other.